wesselb/aws/README.md

 $ python cluster.py --sync-stopped
 ```

+*
-* If that succeeded, then we're golden!
+    If the contents of `sync` is restored, then we're golden!
     Terminate all instances of the cluster.

 ```bash
 $ python cluster.py --terminate